obonaventure/cnp3/book/network/network.rst

   - the router has been configured by the network operator to advertise over its BGP session some of the routes that it learns with its intradomain routing protocol.
 For example, an enterprise router may advertise over a BGP session with its provider the routes to remote sites when these routes are reachable and advertised by the intradomain routing protocol
  The first solution is the most frequent.
 Advertising routes learned from an intradomain routing protocol is not recommended as if the route flaps [#fflap]_, this w cause a large number of BGP messages being exchanged in the global Internet.

 Most networks that use BGP contain more than one router.
 For example, consider the network shown in the figure below where `AS20` contains two routers attached to interdomain links : `R2` and `R4`.
 In this network, two routing protocols are used by `R2` and `R4`.
-They use an intradomain routing protocol such as OSPF to distribute the routes towards the internal prefixes : `195.100.0.8/30`, `195.100.0.0/30`, ... `R2` and `R4` also use BGP. `R2` will receive the routes advertised by `AS10` while `R4` will receive the routes advertised by `AS30`.
-These two routers will need to exchange the routes that they have respectively received over their BGP sessions.
+They use an intradomain routing protocol such as OSPF to distribute the routes towards the internal prefixes : `195.100.0.8/30`, `195.100.0.0/30`, ... `R2` and `R4` also use BGP. `R2` receives the routes advertised by `AS10` while `R4` receives the routes advertised by `AS30`.
+These two routers need to exchange the routes that they have respectively received over their BGP sessions.

 .. figure:: fig/network-fig-136-c.png